 Gasoline deserves a whole other chapter, which is still much cheaper than in other countries, despite the escalation of prices linked the rise of crude oil.
 This also impacts transportation, making it significantly cheaper than in Spain and other countries in the region.
 Additionally, purchasing and maintaining your own vehicle is also cheaper than in the rest of the Peninsula.

-In short, although certain aspects of the cost of living in Andorra make it a more expensive option than Spain and other countries in the region, the tax advantages enjoyed by the principality compensate for this difference and make it a more than recommendable destination to reside.
+In short, although certain aspects of the cost of living in Andorra make it a more expensive option than other countries in Europe, the tax advantages enjoyed by the principality compensate for this difference and make it a more than recommendable destination to reside.

 Yes, it is possible to have tax residency in Andorra and live in another country, but this scenario involves certain tax risks and legal conditions that you must take into account to avoid problems with your country’s Tax Agency.